-FORMULA: Long-term overlapping bonded debt / Equalized valuation
+Long-term overlapping bonded debt / Equalized valuation

-The trend is negative, due mainly to decreases in equalized value as a result of reduced equalized values caused by the weak economy and real estate market.
+The trend remains negative, due mainly to reduced equalized values caused by the weak economy and real estate market.
+Even though there was a sharp decline in 2012 (4.9 percent), this figure is significantly higher than the average from 2006 to 2010 (4.5 percent).
 The County has also significantly increased its outstanding debt in the short-term based on policies described in the previous two indicators (issuance of pension obligation bonds, accelerated capital program), which likely also contributes to this negative outlook but which should have positive implications in the long-term.
-Assuming equalized values stabilize in the near term; this trend should improve but deserves continued scrutiny to ensure the tax base is sufficient to service the outstanding debts.
+If equalized values stabilize in the near term and the County continues to adhere to the self-imposed bonding cap, this trend should improve in future versions of this report.